Chapter 15:

 -Why would a lady like you want to know the business of a lowly person like me?

--I don't like that attitude of yours one bit.
+-I don't like that attitude of yours.

--An alchemist, huh... you know my purpose?
+-An alchemist, huh...
+You know my purpose?

 -Ah, thank you for your generosity.